🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Semantic content optimisation goes beyond entity referencing — it's about how you structure, write, and connect your content so Google's NLP systems classify it as a thorough, authoritative resource on the topic.

 For every topic, there's a natural sequence of questions a reader works through.
 Content that works through the full chain gets classified as semantically comprehensive.
 Use "People Also Ask" data, Google Autocomplete, and competitor analysis to map it out.
-AEO (Answer Engine Optimisation) starts here — define-first formatting creates direct extraction targets for AI Overviews.
+AEO starts here — define-first formatting creates direct extraction targets for AI Overviews.

 Google's NLP models look at whether your vocabulary matches what genuine experts actually use.
 A page about "machine learning" that never mentions "training data," "model architecture," "overfitting," or "gradient descent" doesn't have the semantic fingerprint of expertise.
 That's what E-E-A-T Expertise looks like at the language level.